praveen-raj-m/LiveForecastAndAnalytics/README.md

 #### **Data holds many hidden stories...**

-*"In Wyoming, furnitures trump the sales, while California, New York, and Texas witnessed a flourishing tech sales scene."*
+*"In Wyoming, furniture sales are high, and California, New York, and Texas are thriving in tech sales."*

-*"The holiday season emerged as the pinnacle of annual sales excitement."*
+*"The holiday season is the peak time for sales every year."*

-*"Even the combined forces of the Dakotas found themselves at the bottom of the sales ladder in the central and south regions."*
+*"The Dakotas, combined, have lower sales in the central and south regions, placing them at the bottom of the sales ladder."*

 #### But wait, there's more to the tale...